The basics of HVAC systems and their components

 An HVAC system can effectively control the air conditions of a given parameter through a complex network of components that work together.
 The main components of an HVAC system include:

-This is the component that cools the air in the building.
+The air conditioner is the component that cools the air in the building.
 It works by absorbing heat from the indoor air and expelling it outside.
+Modern air conditioners are more energy-efficient and environmentally friendly, using refrigerants with lower global warming potential (GWP).

-This is the network of pipes that distributes heated or cooled air throughout the building.
+This network of pipes distributes heated or cooled air throughout the building.
 It also facilitates the circulation of fresh air and the removal of stale air.
+Proper duct design and insulation have become critical in minimising energy loss and ensuring efficient airflow.

-Devices that remove dust, dirt, and other contaminants from the air before it is circulated through the building.
+Air filters remove dust, dirt and other contaminants from the air before it circulates through the building.
 They are usually located in the ductwork or inside the HVAC unit.
+Advanced air filtration technologies, including HEPA and electrostatic filters, have been developed to improve indoor air quality.

 How HVAC systems have evolved

-The rise of the Internet of Things (IoT) has led to the development of smart HVAC systems that can be controlled remotely and adjusted based on occupancy and environmental conditions.
-These systems can also feed data on energy consumption and system performance to facilities managers, allowing them to optimise their HVAC systems for energy efficiency as well as occupant comfort.
+The rise of the Internet of Things (IoT) has led to the development of intelligent HVAC systems that can be controlled remotely and adjusted based on occupancy and environmental conditions.
+These systems can also feed data on energy consumption and system performance to facilities managers, allowing them to optimise their HVAC systems for energy efficiency and occupant comfort.

-The use of renewable energy sources has had to be taken into consideration in recent years, and we’re now at a stage where solar and geothermal power has become more common in HVAC system design.
+In recent years, people have considered using renewable energy sources, and solar and geothermal power have become more common in HVAC system design.
 These systems can provide heating and cooling using renewable energy sources, reducing energy costs and environmental impact.

 In-demand job roles in HVAC